oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 :::

 ::: example
-Example 76: all customers with a `CompanyName` that has '`lf' `as the second and third characters, e.g, '`Alfreds Futterkiste`'
+Example 76: all customers with a `CompanyName` that has `lf` as the second and third characters, e.g, `Alfreds Futterkiste`
 ```
 http://host/service/Customers?$filter=substring(CompanyName,1,2) eq 'lf'
 ```